 Chop the goldenrod flowers, roots, leaves and stems and put into a jar.
 Cover with booze of choice (I use vodka) and cap the jar.

 Put the date and contents on a label – trust me, you just might forget if you don’t.
 Put the jar in a cabinet somewhere out of the light, and shake it every now and again.
-I tend to let mine sit about 6 weeks, and then I strain and bottle.
+I tend to let mine sit for about 6 weeks, and then I strain and bottle.

-Goldenrod begins to bloom around early August at Lughnasadh, and I use the blooms in vases on altar tops and tables in honor of Lugh and the golden light of autumn as first harvest is celebrated.
+Goldenrod begins to bloom around early August at Lughnasadh, and I use the blooms in vases on altar tops and tables in honor of Lugh and the golden light of autumn as the first harvest is celebrated.